 Nate Goldman is a social media producer at WBUR.
-He originally hails from Dallas, TX but moved up to Boston to attend Boston University in the Fall of 2007, and graduated in 2011 with a degree in advertising.
-He currently lives in Cambridge, MA and has dreams to one day travel to space, which since his childhood has become more of a reality now that space-tourism is a budding industry.
+Originally from Dallas, Texas, he moved up to Boston in Fall 2007 to attend Boston University, and graduated in 2011 with a degree in advertising.
+He currently lives in Allston, Mass. and intends one day to travel to space with help from the budding space-tourism industry.

 CAMBRIDGE, Mass. — Hundreds swarmed MIT’s Jack Barry Field Sunday to participate in a joint science experiment and live art performance.